CHECKED: Chinese COVID-19 Fake News Dataset: Related Work

 \section{Related Work}

-Our related work can be organized into (I) social media datasets on COVID-19; and (II) COVID-19 datasets for news credibility.
+Our related work can be organized into (I) social media datasets on COVID-19; (II) COVID-19 datasets for news credibility; and (III) Weibo data for news credibility research.

 \paragraph{I. COVID-19 Social Media Datasets} Social media can provide a wealth of information, especially during the pandemic.
 Thus, a number of social media datasets on COVID-19 have emerged.
 Chen et al.~\cite{chen2020tracking} released the first COVID-19 dataset collected from Twitter, tracking the information related to coronavirus from January 2020 till the present with continuous updates.
-In addition to English, there are a few social media COVID-19 datasets in Chinese (e.g., see \cite{hu2020weibo} and \cite{gao2020naist}).
+There are a few social media COVID-19 datasets in Chinese (e.g., Weibo-COV~\cite{hu2020weibo} and NAIST-COVID~\cite{gao2020naist}).
 Weibo-COV~\cite{hu2020weibo} is a large-scale COVID-19 dataset with 40 million microblogs in Chinese from December 2019 to April 2020.
 The dataset provides textual information, geographical information, and response information.
-NAIST-COVID~\cite{gao2020naist} is a large-scale multilingual COVID-19 dataset which consists of English and Japanese microblogs from Twitter and Weibo.
-The dataset consists of 16 million microblogs in English, 9 million microblogs in Japanese, and 180 thousand microblogs in Chinese from January 20 to March 24.
-The dataset contains the IDs of microblogs and tweets, dates, and keywords.
+NAIST-COVID~\cite{gao2020naist} is a large-scale multilingual COVID-19 dataset which consists of English (16 million), Japanese (9 million), and Chinese (180 thousand) microblogs from Twitter and Weibo from January 20 to March 24.
 While these datasets are large, they do not provide visual information or labels on news credibility.